 - Put them in the corners of your rooms or in the windows.

 The fragrance they give off repels flies.
 If you like, you can repeat the process as many times as you want and put lemons all over your house to keep them away.

-When it comes to useful herbs in the home, lavender definitely comes near the top of the most list.
-It doesn’t just smell wonderful, but is also able to repel flies, fleas, and even mosquitoes.
+When it comes to useful household herbs, lavender definitely comes near the top of the list.
+It doesn’t just smell wonderful, but it’s also able to repel flies, fleas, and even mosquitoes.

-You can make a tea, keep a lavender plant, or just buy a bunch of it and put around your house.
+You can make an infusion, keep a lavender plant, or just buy a bunch of it and put it around your house.

 3. Water-filled bag with vodka

 This is a grandma-approved trick.
 All you have to do is fill a ziplock bag with water and hang it outside your house in the doorways and windows.

 How does it work?
 Sunlight reflects off of the water and keeps flies from coming in.
 Plus, they can’t stand the smell of vodka.

 With vinegar you can make natural fly repellents that never fail.
 The antiseptic and bacteria-killing powers of vinegar will get rid of your flies.

 - 1/2 cup of vinegar (100 ml)